youssef-hany/xss_blue/README.md

 # XSS Blue
+A Cross-Site Scripting fuzzer that works on modern websites, it can work as a crawler, a GET request, POST request XSS fuzzer.

+## IMPORTANT
 Project Beta created by Youssef Hany for LEGAL website testing purposes.
 Please make sure you have the appropriate permissions before use.